 We have 3 different options for being a part of the Docent program and it all depends on your interest and what you want to focus on.
 The three options are, cultural docents, botanical docents and general docents.

-- This is perfect for some one who wants to focus on sharing your knowledge of Hawaiian Culture, Hawaiian Horticulture, Environmental Education, and the Cultural Connections between people and the land.
+This is perfect for some one who wants to focus on sharing your knowledge of Hawaiian Culture, ethnobotany, Environmental Education, and the Cultural Connections between people and the land.
 You would work with our team of cultural educators and share the importance and history of this sacred valley with the community and visitors from all over the world!
-When you have been around for a while you may even be set up to lead tours and do demonstrations
+When you have been around for a while you may even be set up to lead tours and crafting projects.

 Docents at Waimea Valley are a committed, vibrant group of interpreters that support guest learning and exploration of Waimea Valley.
 After completing an interview, you will start training by going on three of our educational tours; a botanical tour, a cultural tour and an audio tour.
 Regardless of what kind of docent you want to be, you will be going on all three training tours because we want our volunteers to be well rounded.

-you will spend about 20 hours of training and there is ongoing mentoring for Docents.
+Initially, you will spend most of your time on training and when you start to work independently, there is ongoing mentoring for Docents.
 We want to help you be the best so that you can in turn help visitors see more of this amazing place and make lasting memories at Waimea Valley.

 Depending on their areas of interest, volunteers may choose between focusing on botanical docent work, cultural docent work, or both.
 Whatever your interests are, To sign up, Call or email the volunteer program coordinator: 808-638-5855, Volunteers@waimeavalley.nett today.

 You can be helping for as little as 2 hours or as long as 8, it all depends on your availability and the schedules of our various departments that will be training and working with you.